-The market-leading balance transfer and purchase credit cards are the reserve of those with a blemish-free credit history, so you are unlikely to be accepted if you have defaulted on payments in the past.
+If you want a market-leading 0% credit card, then you will need a blemish-free credit history*, so you are unlikely to be accepted if you have defaulted on payments in the past.
 Some cards for bad credit do offer a small window of 0% interest on either balance transfers or purchases, which would be easier to obtain (although the credit limit tends to be lower and the APR higher).
 You may be better suited to a credit building card, where you can prove your creditworthiness by spending within your credit limit and paying your repayments on time every month.
 Over time you will see your credit score improve and you will be in a much better position to apply for the more rewarding cards.

 Yes.
 There are reward cards available which offer 0% on balance transfers and/or purchases, though these interest-free durations tend to be lower than specific market-leading balance transfer cards or 0% purchase cards.

-Yes, but it will prove to be a costly endeavour, and should be avoided at all costs.
-You will be charged a cash withdrawal fee (typically around 3% of the amount withdrawn), and usually you will also be charged a higher interest rate on that withdrawal – sometimes up to 10% more than the standard APR.
+Yes, but it will prove to be a costly endeavour and should be avoided at all costs.
+You will be charged a cash withdrawal fee (typically around 3% of the amount withdrawn), and usually, you will also be charged a higher interest rate on that withdrawal – sometimes up to 10% more than the standard APR.
 Further to this, in general, there is no interest-free period with cash withdrawals, so you are charged interest from the moment you take out the cash.
-If, despite all this, you need cash and have no other option, it is better to apply for a 0% money transfer card, where you can transfer money from your credit card to your bank account, and pay off the credit card debt over time.
+If, despite all this, you need cash and have no other option, it is better to apply for a 0% money transfer card.
+This will allow you to transfer money from your credit card to your bank account, and pay off the credit card debt over time.
 There will be a fee payable for a money transfer (typically between 3% and 5%), but no interest to pay for a fixed period.